From early last December until late August 2020, 13 casinos operated in Pennsylvania.

-State Police Captain James Jones spoke exclusively to PlayPennsylvsania this week about the ongoing investigation by troopers, plus members of his Bureau of Liquor Control Enforcement, and detectives with the Berks DA.
+State Police Captain James Jones spoke exclusively to PlayPennsylvania this week about the ongoing investigation by troopers, plus members of his Bureau of Liquor Control Enforcement and detectives with the Berks DA.

 With the operation out of business and the machines moved to a State Police facility in Allentown, Jones said “time is on our side” for running down details.
 Jones said it should take “several weeks more to figure out who all was involved.”

-He declined to discuss Lee or the Hutchinsons in any detail since no one has been charged.
-But he confirmed authorities are aware of “incidents” elsewhere involving them.
+He declined to discuss Lee or the Hutchinsons in any detail, since no one has been charged.
+But he confirmed that authorities are aware of “incidents” elsewhere involving them.

 Jones said State Police have numerous open investigations in progress in PA, some of about the same scale.

-Jones said it is “not at all unusual” for municipalities to approve the use of illegal machines.
-He blames “misinformation” for confusing both politicians and even local police departments.
+Jones said it is not at all unusual for municipalities to approve the use of illegal machines.
+He blames misinformation for confusing both politicians and local police departments.

 A basic timeline for Casino 777

 PlayPennsylvania has assembled a timeline for Windfall via documents and sourcing.

 - March 4, 2019: Nahyun Hutchinson registers Windfall Amusements as a business, with the state using a rented residence in nearby Exeter as the company’s office.
 The cost of registration is $125.
 The attorney for Windfall from the outset is Keith Mooney, a former solicitor for Reading.
 Mooney has not responded to a request for comment.

 - June 27, 2019: Nahyun Hutchinson attacks her husband, David, stabbing him in the arm and cutting his face, according to legal papers.
 The attack happened in a suburb of Atlanta, Georgia.
 A police report said David had returned home drunk at 2 a.m.
 He awoke with Nahyun atop him with the weapon, according to the report.